Job, Internship, and Graduate Program Preparation

 - Practice answering common interview questions.

-- Review the job description and be prepared to articulate the skills and experiences you have that prepare you to deliver on the requirements and expectations of the position
+- Review the position description and be prepared to articulate the skills and experiences you have that prepare you to deliver on the requirements and expectations of the position

 - Schedule a mock interview with the Berry Career Institute to practice.